b4gm4n/Crib-Sheets/dns/email-authentication/README.md

 `[selector]._domainkey.[domain]`

  ### DMARC - Domain-based Message Authentication Reporting and Conformance
-A DMARC policy tells a receiving email server what to do after checking a domain's SPF and DKIM records, whether an email passes or fails SPF and DKIM, the DMARC policy determines if failure results in the email being marked as spam, getting blocked, or being delivered to its intended recipient.
+A DMARC policy tells a receiving email server what to do after checking a domain's SPF and DKIM records, whether an email passes or fails SPF and DKIM, the DMARC policy determines if the email will be blocked, marked as spam, or delivered to its intended recipient.

 A DMARC recored could be as simple as `v=DMARC1; p=reject; adkim=s; aspf=s;`
 where: